This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 They are on my reading list.
 I am subscribed to the quarterly Magnolia Journal which I love.
 Mum now has my stack to take home to her.

-Planning a Trip to Waco Texas
+Where to stay in Waco Texas